Code of Ethics & Ethical Codes of Practice

 b.
 Sexual surrogates (Band 3 insurance) are required to have sexual health screenings every three to six months, must keep evidence of their sexual health screening tests and must make them available to ASIS upon request.

 c.
-It is recommended that practitioners have an up to date basic first aid qualification.
+It is recommended that practitioners maintain a current first aid qualification.

 7. Members are required to have regular supervision as a routine part of their practice.
 This could be peer/group supervision and/or expert supervision/mentoring or, optimally, both.
 At a minimum, this consists of participating in their ASIS circle.
 Members further agree to request supervision and guidance when experiencing ambiguity or difficulty with interpretation of what constitutes ethical behaviour.